bennbollay/linkedin-scraper-extension/README.md

 2. Open all of the entries you care about in tabs on a browser window.

 3. For each tab, click on the L and click on the "Append to Clipboard" button.
+Or use the Ctrl-I hotkey to do it by hand.

 4. Paste that into the bottom of the contacts list